ccb012100/dev-notes/Git.md

 ## Hooks

-The default path for the hooks directory is `$GIT_DIR/hooks`, but this can be overridden with `core.hooksPath`.
+The default path for the hooks directory in a repository `.git/hooks`, but this can be overridden globally with `core.hooksPath`.

-To continue running the repository's hooks, add the following code to the hooks in `core.hooksPath`:
+To continue running the repository's hooks, add the following code to the hooks pointed to by `core.hooksPath`:

 ```bash
 # run the repo's local pre-commit hooks if it exists